 Why so many vegetarian restaurants in Cabramatta?

-Noodlies, Sydney food blog explores the latest vego eatery.
+Noodlies, Sydney food blog explores the another vegan eatery.

 Vietnamese have many reasons for eating vegetarian; elderly widows find solace from loneliness at the local temple then chose to adopt Buddhist vows including a vegetarian diet, other Buddhists eat vegetarian during full and half moon cycles and the younger generation, with a Western outlook eat vegetarian for environmental and moral reasons.

-As a result Cabramatta is home to at least six vegetarian establishments, a seventh, Loving Lien opened earlier month.
+As a result Cabramatta is home to at least seven vegetarian establishments.

 At the top of John street towards the station, Loving Lien is a humble eatery, narrow and long, furnished with two rows of basic white tables and chairs.
 It’s a low overhead business with minimal staff, today there’s a cook/owner and a young waiter.
 Most vego restaurants in Cabramatta are run by someone from the Supreme Master Ching Hai group, a sect founded by an ex- Buddhist nun from Thich Nhat Han‘s Plum Village.
 Loving Lien seems to be one of a few that’s not run by a Ching Hai follower.